KriishAHate/Portfolio-Site/_pages/contact.md

 nav_order: 6
 ---

-<p class="lead">Thanks for taking the interest to contact me — I’m happy to connect.</p>
+<p class="lead">Thanks for taking the interest to contact me!.</p>

 ## Professional inquiries
-Email me at **Hate.k[at]northeastern[dot]edu** for:

-- Research collaborations
+If you’re interested in any of the following, feel free to reach out at
+**Hate.k[at]northeastern[dot]edu**:

+- Collaborating on a research project or technical work
-- Internships, jobs, or technical opportunities
+- Discussing internships, full-time roles, or other opportunities
-- Talks, outreach, or project discussions
+- Inviting me for a talk, workshop, or outreach event
-- Anything related to my past research and academic work
+- Learning more about my past research, academic projects, or current work

 ## Personal & casual
-Email me at **kriish.hate1[at]gmail[dot]com** for:
+For anything outside of work, email me at

-- Cars, motorcycles and road trips
+**kriish.hate1[at]gmail[dot]com** if you’d like to:

+- Talk about cars, motorcycles, road trips, or builds
-- Blog / content ideas, feedback, or collaborations
+- Share blog/content ideas, feedback, or collaboration ideas
-- Just talk about machines or projects
+- Chat about machines, making, or personal projects
+- Just say hello — I’m always happy to connect